 \subsection{Language Translation}

-We use the source language sentence and the reconstructed image as inputs for the inference process.
-By integrating the embedding of the source text, the visual representation of the reconstructed image, and the prompts from both branches, we obtain the multimodal representation $Z^{d}$.
-As shown in Fig.~\ref{Figure 5}, this multimodal representation not only captures the contextual information of the source sentence but also incorporates global and local spatial features extracted from the reconstructed image.
-Subsequently, $Z^{d}$ is fed into the Multimodal Transformer Encoder for further feature extraction and semantic modeling.
-The encoded representation is then passed to the Transformer decoder, which, based on the contextual information and multimodal input, progressively predicts the target language translation.
-Specifically, the Transformer decoder utilizes a self-attention mechanism to dynamically attend to the already generated target language tokens during the prediction process, while integrating the multimodal input to capture hierarchical semantic dependencies.
-In this manner, the decoder iteratively processes the input to generate the target translation $y^{d}$.
-This approach eliminates the reliance of traditional MMT systems on paired authentic images during inference.
+During the inference phase, we employ only the source sentence and its corresponding reconstructed image as inputs, thereby eliminating the dependency on authentic visual data.
+Specifically, we synthesize the source text embeddings, the visual representations derived from the reconstructed image, and the dual-branch prompts to construct the multimodal representation $Z^{d}$.
+As illustrated in Fig.~\ref{Figure 4}, $Z^{d}$ encapsulates not only the linguistic context of the source sentence but also the global and local spatial features extracted from the reconstructed visual input.

+Subsequently, $Z^{d}$ is fed into the Multimodal Transformer Encoder for hierarchical feature extraction and semantic modeling.
+The resulting encoded representation is then passed to the Transformer decoder, which autoregressively generates the target translation.
+The decoder leverages a self-attention mechanism to attend to previously generated tokens while dynamically integrating the multimodal context from the encoder to capture complex semantic dependencies.
+Through this iterative process, the model yields the final target translation $y^{d}$.
+This mechanism effectively decouples the inference process from paired authentic images, addressing a critical limitation of conventional MMT systems.